The following are the tests done for diagnosing the enlarged prostate:

 - Urodynamic and pressure flow studies – These medical procedures involve using a catheter threaded through a person’s urethra into your bladder.
 Water or air is slowly injected into the bladder to allow the physician to measure the bladder pressures and to determine how well your bladder muscles are working.

-Once the diagnosis has been made, there is a choice between surgical and non surgical treatment for BPH.
+Once the diagnosis has been made, there is a choice between surgical and non-surgical treatment for BPH.

 Prostate Surgery Non-Cancerous Prostate Enlargement Treatment Options:

-With prostate surgery, non-cancerous prostate enlargement can be treated.
+With prostate surgery, non-cancerousprostate enlargement can be treated.
 There are many good options for doing this.

 Firstly, we must mention that getting treatment is not necessary as long as the enlarged prostate doesn’t also result in symptoms.
-A prostate surgery non cancerous might result in some undesirable side-effects.
-Now let us consider the various surgical options:
+A prostate surgery non-cancerous, might result in some undesirable side-effects.
+Now, let us consider the various surgical options:

 - Transurethral Resection of the Prostate (TURP)

 Transurethral Resection of the Prostate (TURP) is the most common medical procedure used over the years to treat this problem.
-However, it can only be performed when prostates are no more than 60 cubic centimetres in size.
+However, it can only be performed when the prostates are no more than 60 cubic centimetres in size.
 The surgery is often the default practice, and other less common options are often compared with it.
 The surgery involves the surgeon placing a unique lighted scope called a resectoscope into one’s urethra.
 He then uses small cutting tools to remove all but the outermost part of the prostate – the procedure is called prostate resection.
 TURP will generally provide relief from symptoms quickly.

-Transurethral Resection of the Prostate (TURP) is only done where prostates are not too large.
+Transurethral Resection of the Prostate (TURP) is only done where the prostate is not too large.
 An open prostatectomy might be necessary if the prostate is too large or if bladder damage or other factors like bladder stones are involved.
 Openness means the surgeon will make an incision in the patient’s lower abdomen to reach his prostate.
-Open prostatectomy has been considered the most effective treatment for men with severe prostate enlargement issues, but it also has several high risks of side effects and complications.
-The patient is typically expected to stay in the hospital for a few days, and there is an increased risk of blood transfusion.

 Laser therapy or laser surgery, as its name suggests, involves using high-energy lasers to destroy or remove the overgrown prostatic tissue.
-Laser surgery is generally likely to relieve the symptoms right away, and one may have a lower risk of side effects than one does Transurethral Resection of the Prostate (TURP).
+Laser surgery is generally likely to relieve the symptoms right away, and one may have a lower risk of side effects than one does with Transurethral Resection of the Prostate (TURP).
 Laser surgery can be used in men who otherwise can’t have other prostate procedures because they are taking blood-thinning medications for some reason or other.

 - Nonsurgical Treatment of Enlarged Prostate

-Embolization is performed under local anaesthesia by a unilateral approach, usually in the right radial artery in the wrist.
+Embolization is done under local anesthesia, usually through a unilateral approach via the right radial artery in the wrist.
 Initially, pelvic angiography is performed to evaluate the prostatic arteries.
-Then, another four or 5-Fr angiography catheter is introduced to reach the prostatic artery, while a 2-Fr coaxial microcatheter is advanced in the ostium of the prostatic artery.
-For embolization, non spherical PVA particles or embospheres are used.

-The endpoint chosen for embolization is slow flow or near-stasis, which occurs in the prostatic vessels with an interruption of the arterial flow and a prostatic gland opacification.
+A 4 or 5-Fr angiography catheter is introduced to reach the prostatic artery.
+Then, a 2-Fr coaxial microcatheter is advanced into the ostium of the artery.
+Non-spherical PVA particles or embospheres are used to perform the embolization.
+The goal is slow flow or near-stasis in the prostatic vessels with interruption of arterial flow and gland opacification.

 After the embolization of both prostatic arteries is finished, the healthcare provider will remove the catheter.
 After a few hours (four to six), the patient can start walking around the room without needing a urinary catheter.
 By the end of the day, he can generally resume his normal activities.
 The Whole procedure will be done through a small nick around the skin in the groin region and will leave no ugly scars.